yguimaraes/playbook/README.md

 1. Short Introduction to ruby [RubyMonk](https://rubymonk.com/)

 2. Excellent guide to grok main nuances/details in Rub language [RubyKoans](http://rubykoans.com/)
-  * Obs.
-If you prefer which after each change make in your editor the koans run again automatically, install Ruby gem called **watchr**.
+  * Recommendation: If you prefer which after each change make in your editor the koans run again automatically, install Ruby gem called **watchr**.
 See below:

   ```bash
   cd ruby_koans